ZoneTwelve/expjango/README.md

 ## Router
 Same as a normal Router, but add a root manager for accessing other modules.

+### Render
+some of them is on the History.md.

 ## Models
 --- Prepairing ---

 # TODO
  - Support three-party socket modules
- - Router
+ - Router Render
-   - render middleware ( change the base directory of templates )
+    - with default configrations